jagadeesh-k-2802/py-logger/README.md

 * This Tool Is Not Intended To Harm Anyone Or Steal Any Information

-## Todo
-- Implement Cross Compile So That We Can Compile In Linux And Get Windows Executable
+- To Compile Windows Executable on Linux use Wine

 ## DISCLAIMER